-Tools: The project aims to produce a fully functional framework which can be easily implemented for past, current and future instruments.
-Beyond POLAR-2, two specific examples of future instruments which can make use of the tools are the IXPE mission, foreseen for launch in 2021, and the Chinese-European eXTP mission which aims to launch in 2027.
+Tools: The project aims to produce a fully functional framework, which can be easily implemented for past, current and future instruments.
+Beyond POLAR-2, two specific examples of future instruments which can make use of the tools are IXPE (Imaging X-ray Polarimeter Explorer), foreseen for launch in 2021, and the Chinese-European eXTP (enhanced X-ray Timing and Polarimetry), with launch in 2027.
 Although IXPE is likely to have an analysis framework developed by the collaboration itself by 2021, the tools developed by the POLCA project during the years that IXPE is active will allow for a direct comparison and should allow for more precise measurements.
 For eXTP, all the tools will be available and well tested before launch.
-As both, the Geneva and MPE groups are involved in the eXTP mission, and the PI of eXTP is heavily involved in the POLAR-2 mission, it is probable that the full eXTP analysis framework can be based on that developed during this project.
+As both, the Geneva and MPE groups are involved in eXTP, and the PI of eXTP is heavily involved in the POLAR-2 mission, it is probable that the full eXTP analysis framework can be based on that developed in POLCA.